kanisterio/kanister/docs/functions.rst

       args:
         snapshotID: "{{ .ArtifactsIn.backupInfo.KeyValue.snapshotID }}"

 KubeOps
 -------

-This function is used to manage Kubernetes resources.
-We can use it to either create or delete resources on Kubernetes cluster.
+This function is used to create or delete Kubernetes resources.

 Arguments: